resthub/resthub.org/backbone-stack.rst

 Bootstrapping
 =============

-Please find below the default files needed to bootstrap your webapp (An easier and error proof method is to use RESThub archetypes in order to bootstrap your project).
+Please find below the default files needed to bootstrap your webapp (an easier and error-proof method is to use RESThub archetypes in order to bootstrap your project).

 index.html
 ----------